aca/aca.github.io.bak/aca.github.io/neovim_startuptime.md

 ```
 ## Visual settings

-These kinds of visual helpers cause too much screen redraw and cause significant lag on large files.
+These kinds of visual helpers cause too much screen redraw and significant lag on large files.
 Turn it on when you need it.
 ```
 set nonumber
 set norelativenumber